fedeAlterio/ExpressionBinding/README.md

 ## And now that we have the property names?

-Now that we have the strings "MainRoom" and "Table" we need just to subscribe to the NotifyPropertyChanged event of h and h.MainRoom respectively, and listen for changes of properties caleed "MainRoom" or "Table".
+Now that we have the strings `"MainRoom"` and `"Table"` we need just to subscribe to the NotifyPropertyChanged event of h and h.MainRoom respectively, and listen for changes of properties caleed `"MainRoom"` or `"Table"`.
 If that's the case we just invoke a callback.

 ## What if `h.MainRoom` is newed up?

-If h.MainRoom changes, that means that we have to unsubsrice to all old nested properties (the old h.MainRoom), and resubscribe to all the new ones.
+If `h.MainRoom` changes, that means that we have to unsubsrice to all old nested properties (the old h.MainRoom), and resubscribe to all the new ones.
 This is done automatically.

 ## What if I need to unsubscribe completely from all?